 Would you rather read a book than take a walk?
 Do you prefer cooking to working out?
-Well, you’re not alone.
+Well, if the former choices are what you usually prefer, you’re not alone.

 We all know exercise is important for our health, yet only 20% of the population get regular, adequate exercise.
 If you’re among that 20%, pat yourself on the back.
 If you’re not, well… it’s never too late.

 The American Department of Health and Human Services recommends at least 150 minutes of moderate aerobic activity, like brisk walking, per week or 75 minutes of vigorous aerobic activity, like dancing.